Newsletter

 Smart Justice:

-Holding the Aurora Public Defenders Office Accountable
+Defending the Aurora Public Defender's Office

 Late last year, Aurora City Council issued a Request for Proposals (RFP) for a private law firm to replace the APDO.
 It did so despite objections from the ACLU of Colorado, which urged the city not to eliminate the public defender’s office on constitutional grounds, statutory grounds, and because of the financial hardship it would pose to taxpayers.